AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 But this approach is generally not recommended for performance reason.
 However, it can be handy for debugging.

 BaseFab and its derived classes are containers for data on Box.
-We recall that Box has types (Section [sec:basics:box]).
+We recall that Box has types
+(Section `9 <#sec:basics:box>`__).
 The examples in this section so far use the default cell based type.
 However, some functions will result in a runtime error if the types mismatch.
 For example.